Anjuharidas4/Tableau/README.md

 <img width="869" alt="Screenshot 2023-09-05 at 12 15 34 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/82297e16-03e0-4de6-a5c3-f17ccfe52360">

 ## Inference from 2nd Challenge
-- Two New Cities lie in the lower clustered cities where marketing spend is high and revenue is low hence investing in the higher clustered cities is ideal where marketing spend is average and revenue is also equally above average.
+- Two new cities are situated within the lower-clustered cities, characterized by high marketing expenses but relatively low revenue.
+Therefore, it is advisable to allocate investments towards the higher-clustered cities, where marketing expenditure is moderate and revenue is consistently above average.

 <img width="1030" alt="Screenshot 2023-09-05 at 3 04 30 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/40ab8428-3223-4786-a64e-9429359315a2">

 ## Refined our analysis by cross joining the 2nd Dataset (Population) now inference from 2nd Challenge.
-- Red Trendline : For every dollar of marketing spend revenue is $0.94.
-Hence the company is losing money in this cluster/group of cities.
+- Red Trendline: With every dollar spent on marketing, the company generates revenue of $0.94.
+Consequently, in this cluster or group of cities, the company is operating at a loss.

 <img width="894" alt="Screenshot 2023-09-06 at 2 36 28 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/de091a30-9874-4d01-a8a5-4386a6028c6f">

-- Orange Trendline : For every dollar of marketing spend revenue is $7.32.
-Hence the company is making money in this cluster/group of cities.
+- Orange Trendline: With every dollar spent on marketing, the company generates revenue of $7.32.
+Consequently, in this cluster or group of cities, the company is profitable.

 <img width="894" alt="Screenshot 2023-09-06 at 2 36 48 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/57ee357a-46e2-49d8-9a19-9e89f5e4ed5b">

-- Blue Trendline : For every dollar of marketing spend revenue is $3.17.
-Hence the company is making money in this cluster/group of cities.
+- Blue Trendline: With every dollar spent on marketing, the company generates revenue of $3.17.
+Consequently, in this cluster or group of cities, the company is profitable.

 <img width="896" alt="Screenshot 2023-09-06 at 2 37 00 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/981a1adc-3cd6-48a1-8b26-836e4240fa03">